Icenium/bond-content/grocery-list/lesson-1.md

 });
 ```

-Now that you have a functioning grocery list, your next problem to tackle is user management, as your app's users probably don't want to all edit the same list.
+Now that you have a functioning grocery list, your next problem to tackle is user management, as your app's users probably don't want to edit the same grocery list.
 As it turns out, Backend Services offers an elegant solution to this problem as well.